-During a configuration synchronization (ConfigSync) procedure, BIG-IP elements that are not synced amongst device group members are discussed in this article.
+During a configuration synchronization (ConfigSync) procedure, BIG-IP elements that are not synced amongst device group members are discussed in this post.

 ConfigSync is a HA feature that synchronizes configuration changes between BIG-IP devices in a device group.
 This feature guarantees that all members of a BIG-IP device group have the same configuration data and work together to handle application traffic efficiently.